conduktor/conduktor-docs/docs/platform/navigation/data-quality/index.md

 </TabItem>
 </Tabs>

+## Manage a Policy

+todo (report and block actions)

 ## Troubleshoot

 <details>
   <summary>What does Policy status mean?</summary>
   <p>
-  This is the status of a data quality Policy:
+  This is the status of a data quality policy:
     - **Pending**: the configuration isn't deployed or refreshed yet
     - **Ready**: the configuration is up-to-date on Gateway
     - **Failed**: something unexpected happened during the deployment.
 Check that the connected Gateway is active.